-Part of the fun of going to a new restaurant, or trying a new kind of food, is learning about new and exotic ingredients.
+Part of the fun of going to a new restaurant, or trying a new kind of food, is learning about new ingredients.
 This is especially true for Westerners eating Asian food, with its diverse culinary cultures and its whole new world of unfamiliar colors, flavors and textures.
-One such ingredient is tamarind, which provides many ethnic dishes with a distinctively fruity tang.
+One such ingredient is tamarind, which provides many dishes with a distinctively fruity tang.
 It is available at Asian markets in two common forms.

 Video of the Day

 The tamarind is native to East Africa, but its virtues as a shade tree and food ingredient have helped it spread throughout the world's tropical regions.
 The fruit grows in the shape of long, leathery pods that resemble beans.
 As they ripen and mature, the outer skin becomes a hard, brittle shell and the pulp inside dries to a brown, sticky pulp.
 This is pressed into blocks for commercial sale, with or without the hard seeds.
 The tangy fruit is used like lemon or lime juice to add a refreshingly acidic accent to foods and sauces.

 Tamarind pulp usually is sold in the form of a small shrink-wrapped package, compressed and very dense.
 To use it in a recipe, cut off a piece from your block of pulp and place it in a measuring cup or mixing bowl.
 Cover the pulp with boiling water and let it sit for at least five minutes, stirring occasionally.
 Strain the liquid, picking the seeds from your strainer and pushing as much pulp through it as you can manage.
 The end result should be a thin, brown sticky paste.